Our Mission Statement:Outreach links:

 We are a Gospel-centered community of people blessed by God to be a blessing to others.

 Highlights of our upcoming events:

-Items from our Fall Festival ar still available in the connecting link today.
+Items from our Fall Festival are still available in the connecting link today.

--Come and select from a wide assortment of items, including jams, baked goods, candies, crafts, jewelry, greeting cards, books,
+-Come and select from a wide assortment of items, including jams, candies, crafts, jewelry, greeting cards, books,

 and all kinds of gifts.